FarazFazelifar/llamaindex-retrievers/README.md

 ### Custom Retrievers

 LlamaIndex empowers users to implement their own tailored retrieval logic by utilizing the `BaseRetriever` class as a foundation .
-This flexibility enables developers to create custom retrievers specific to their unique use cases and data characteristics [14, 15].
+This flexibility enables developers to create custom retrievers specific to their unique use cases and data characteristics.

 **Key Concepts:**